Pair escape after neighbor breaks into Claremont home, sets kitchen aflame

 The callers reported that they believed the individual who entered the home to be armed and had locked themselves in a bedroom while he had begun to start a fire inside the residence.

 Upon arriving at the scene, deputies placed Eric Michael Deal, 38, into custody.
-Deal is facing pending charges as the incident continues to be investigated.
+Deal was later charged with two counts of attempted first degree murder, one count of first degree burglary, one count of first degree arson and two counts of first degree kidnapping.

 No further information has been released at this time.